Holographic will

 In other jurisdictions, holographic wills are only accepted if created in emergency situations, such as when the testator is alone, trapped, and near death.
 Some jurisdictions that do not generally recognize unwitnessed holographic wills grant exceptions to members of the armed services who are involved in armed conflicts and sailors at sea, though in both cases the validity of the holographic will expires at a certain time after it is drafted.

 The format of a holographic will can vary greatly.
 The Guinness Book of World Records lists the shortest will in history as "Vše ženě" (Czech, "everything to wife"), written on the bedroom wall of a man who realized his imminent death.
 It was deemed to meet the minimum requirements under Czech inheritance law, being his own work and no one else's.
 On 8 June 1948, in Saskatchewan, Canada, a farmer named Cecil George Harris who had become trapped under his own tractor carved a will into the tractor's fender.
 It read, "In case I die in this mess I leave all to the wife.
 Cecil Geo.
 Harris."
-The fender was probated and was deemed valid as his will under Saskatchewan inheritance law.
+He died in that incident and so the fender was probated and was deemed valid as his will under Saskatchewan inheritance law.
 In the U.S. State of Arizona, the postscript to a letter was upheld as a valid holographic will.